What Is SurfBuyer Mac Adware?

 See If Your System Has Been Affected by malware

 SurfBuyer Mac OS X Adware – How Did I Get It

 The SurfBuyer Mac OS X Adware is a common virus infection that may be installed using different methods.
 Depending on the target machines the criminals may opt to use several techniques at once.

 A primary method is to create SPAM email messages that contain various social engineering tricks, their end goal is to coerce the users into interacting with the malicious elements.
 The messages themselves are designed to appear as legitimate notifications sent by commonly used Internet services and sites.
 The virus file leading to the SurfBuyer Mac OS X Adware infection may be directly attached to them or linked in the body.
 Other methods that the hackers may use is the spread of the files in fake download sites — they are fake copies of well-known Internet portals and vendor download pages.
-To make it harder to distinguish between the real and the counterfeit page the hackers may use similar sounding domain names and security certificates.
+To make it harder to distinguish between the real and the counterfeit page the hackers may use similarly sounding domain names and security certificates.

 File sharing networks are another widely used method for spreading the files, a popular choice is BitTorrent which is used for spreading all sorts of content, including pirate copies of software and media.
 All of these tactics may be abused further by spreading malicious payloads.
 A prominent example is the macro-infected document which can be of any of the popular types (databases, text files, spreadsheets and presentations).
 Whenever they are opened by the users a message prompt will appear asking them to enable the built-in scripts.
 If this is done the infection will follow.
 The other type is the creation of malicious software installers by taking the legitimate setup files of popular end-user applications from their official vendor download pages and modifying them with the malware installation code.